gusamarante/pyacm/README.md

 - Data for zero yields uses monthly maturities starting from month 1
 - All principal components and model parameters are estiamted with data resampled to a monthly frequency, averaging observations in each month
 - To get daily / real-time estimates, the factor loadings estimated from the monthly frquency are used to transform the daily data

-# Usage
-The tricky part of using this model is getting the correct data format:
-- The model works with annualized log-yields for zero-coupon bonds
-- Observations (index) must be in either monthly or daily frequency
-- Maturities (columns) must be equally spaced in **monthly** frequency and start at month 1.
-This means that you need to construct a bootstraped curve for every date and interpolate it at fixed monthly maturities.
-- Whichever maturity you want to be the longest, your input data should have one column more.
-For example, if you want term premium estimate up to the 10-year yield (120 months), your input data should include maturities up to 121 months.
-This is needed to properly compute the returns.

 # Observations